 Synology today announced the DiskStation DS1621+ as the replacement to the DS1618+ that came out two years ago.
-Among other things, this is its first home NAS server that features an AMD Ryzen chip, instead of one from Intel.
+This is its first home NAS server that features an AMD Ryzen chip instead of one from Intel.

 A new era of Synology Home NAS

 Synology calls the DS1621+ its “most powerful Plus series yet.”
 The company says the new NAS server runs on a quad-core AMD Ryzen processor, which features the next-gen “Zen” architecture.
 Consequently, it’s slated to deliver more than twice the processing power compared to Intel Atom C3538 used in the DS1618+.

 Specifically, Synology claims that the new server will deliver some 76 percent sequential write improvement, or up to 1.1GB/s.
 On top of that its 4KB random read performance gets some 174 percent improvement, at 110K IOPS.

 While for the most part, the new server looks very similar to the previous model, on the underside, it has what most recently-released Synology server do: A set of dual M.2 slots to host two NVM2 SSD for caching.

 Out of the box, the new server, very disappointingly, doesn’t include a 10Gbps LAN port — it has the same amount of ports as its older cousin, including four Gigabit LAN ports, three USB 3.2 Gen 1 (5Gbps) ports, and two eSATA ports.

 The good news is the server retains the PCIe add-on slot.
 Via this, you can add a 10Gbps NIC card, including the E10G17-F2 (dual-SFP+), the E10G18-T2 (dual-RJ45), or the E10G18-T1 (single RJ45).
 But that does increase the cost.

 Out of the box, the new DS1621+ can handle up to six internal drives.
 On top of that, you can add up to another ten via two DX517 expansion units.